Skip to main content

 - Print textbooks that are listed are available for 3 hour checkout and in-house use only.

-During USF St. Petersburg's COVID response, for USF St. Petersburg students who cannot come to campus, you can request for the book to be scanned.
+During USF's COVID response, students who cannot come to campus can request for the book to be scanned.

 - If the library owns a title in print, place a request for scanning here.
 (Students new to ILLIAD will need to set up a new account.)